What Are The Prime Factorization Of 90

 Apply Prime Factorization to Real-World Problems

 Look for opportunities to apply prime factorization to real-world problems.
-For example, you can use it to simplify fractions, find the greatest common divisor (GCD) or least common multiple (LCM) of two numbers, or solve problems in cryptography.
+As an example, you can use it to simplify fractions, find the greatest common divisor (GCD) or least common multiple (LCM) of two numbers, or solve problems in cryptography.
 Understanding the practical applications of prime factorization can make the concept more engaging and meaningful.

 Seek Additional Resources